People, who are your age, like friends and classmates are called peers.

 When you are young and still trying to understand the world around you, making decisions by yourself is hard enough; but when other people get involved and try to pressure and influence you into doing something, it gets even harder!

 Peers can and do have a positive influence on each other.
-Some good examples of positive influence are, a classmate teaches you an easy way to remember the Urdu chapter you are stuck on, you teach someone how to correct their pronunciation, someone on the cricket team shows you how to play a googly in cricket, you admire a friend who is always telling “latifas” and try to be more like him or her, you convince a friend to skip a party to prepare for an exam the next day, you get others excited about the latest Atif Aslam song – and now everyone’s humming it!
+Some good examples of positive influence are; a classmate teaches you an easy way to remember the Urdu chapter you are stuck on, you teach someone how to correct their pronunciation, someone on the cricket team shows you how to play a googly, you admire a friend who is always telling jokes and you try to be more like him/her, you convince a friend to skip a party to prepare for an exam the next day, you get others excited about the latest pop song – and now everyone’s humming it!

 It sure is!
 Remember friends worth their salt will respect your wishes and never try to force you to do anything you don’t want to.
 It is tough to be the only one who says “no” to peer pressure, but you can do it.
 You will be pleasantly surprised to see how tough and strong you will feel.
 Here are a few tips: